3 Wood vs 3 Hybrid Differences and Benefits

 Like drivers, fairway woods are now sold one at a time for the most part.
 Beginners’ package sets may still have the traditional package of woods though.

-Let’s take a look at the differences and see why you might want a 3 wood or 3 hybrid.
+Let’s take a look at the main differences between a 3 wood and a 3 hybrid and see why you might want either of these two clubs.

 Modern fairway woods have a much larger head than they used to be 30+ years ago although the difference is not quite as marked as with a driver.